LelsersLasers/EVC-BMS-Frontend/README.md

 		- Actually use the Parameters struct/dict when doing the checks
 			- On the frontend and the Arduino
 - Automatically create a graph from `log.csv`
-- Fix: 5 sec fetch timer??
+- Fix: 5 sec fetch timer?
 	- The fetch seems to not go off at exactly 5 seconds??
+	- [ ] Also it would be interesting to have an input for the fetch timer
 - Svelte components (or snippets) for:
-	- [] The collections of bars and bars (instead of repeating the same code)?
+	- [ ] The collections of bars and bars (instead of repeating the same code)?
 	- [x] And all the inputs
 		- Did this with a component, might make more sense to use a snippet
 - Appearance: